Why buy a used Porsche Cayenne?

 Things to look out for

 Buying any used car involves an element of risk, but you can reduce that by being aware of and checking for the most common problems on your chosen model.
-You can also organise to bring the Cayenne you plan to buy into Revolution Porsche’s Brighouse workshop for a full Pre Purchase Inspection and report.
+You can also organise to bring the Cayenne you plan to buy into Revolution Porsche’s Birstall workshop for a full Pre Purchase Inspection and report.

 When buying any Porsche, it is important to check its service history, as the cars should only really be maintained by trained Porsche technicians.
 Also ask to see the invoice for the Cayenne’s last MOT and service, as these should include a list of advisories that will either have been completed or will act as a guide to how much you would have to spend on maintenance in the first few months of ownership.